MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-error-lnk2033.md

 unresolved typeref token (token) for 'type'

-A type doesn’t have a definition in MSIL metadata.
+A type doesn't have a definition in MSIL metadata.

 LNK2033 can occur when compiling with **/clr:safe** and where there is only a forward declaration for a type in an MSIL module, where the type is referenced in the MSIL module.